 Midwinter Waterfowl Survey

-During the survey, an estimated 55,000 Canada geese were observed on the Missouri River, and another 21,100 on Nelson Lake in Oliver County.
-Dinges said after summarizing the numbers, an additional 7,000 mallards were tallied statewide, most of which were recorded on Nelson Lake.
-Lake Sakakawea officially froze over just a few days before the survey this year.
+During the recent survey, an estimated 24,400 Canada geese were observed on the Missouri River, and another 4,400 on Nelson Lake in Oliver County.
+Dinges said after summarizing the numbers, an additional 5,900 mallards were tallied statewide, most of which were recorded on Nelson Lake.

-All states participate in the midwinter survey during the same time frame, to reduce the possibility of counting birds more than once.
+All states in the Central Flyway participate in the midwinter survey during the same time frame, to reduce the possibility of counting birds more than once.